zopefoundation/zope.annotation/README.txt

 Note that we do not need to specify what the adapter provides or what it adapts - we already do this on the annotation class itself.

-Now we let's make an instance of `Foo`, and make an annotation for it.
+Now let's make an instance of `Foo`, and make an annotation for it.

   >>> foo = Foo()
   >>> bar = IBar(foo)